-The third generation of Aqua Lung famous Legend regulators what the product release everyone was talking about on the floor of the latest DEMA and BOOT shows, in Florida and Germany, but also the Paris Dive Show.
-As I returned to the French Riviera to spend the summer, I thought it was the perfect opportunity to pay a visit to Aqua Lung France who has been supporting my underwater adventures for the 5 past years.
-To review the Aqua Lung Legend 3 series, I went for a full tour of their factory and laboratory followed by two test dives in Nice.
-Here is everything you need to know about what make Aqua Lung regulators so legen -wait for it – dary!
+The third generation of Aqualung famous Legend regulators what the product release everyone was talking about on the floor of the latest DEMA and BOOT shows, in Florida and Germany, but also the Paris Dive Show.
+As I returned to the French Riviera to spend the summer, I thought it was the perfect opportunity to pay a visit to Aqualung France which has been supporting my underwater adventures with top-notch scuba gear for the 5 past years.
+To review the Aqualung Legend 3 series, I went for a full tour of their factory and laboratory followed by two test dives in Nice.
+Here is everything you need to know about what makes Aqualung regulators so legen -wait for it – dary!

 It was in the 1960s that leisure tourism became a thing, giving birth to recreational scuba diving at the same time.
 The Mistral model, released in 1958, was the flagship regulator of the first underwater explorers.
 With only one stage to expand the gas from high pressure to low pressure, the breathing must have been a bit rough, but it was at that time revolutionary.